Published 04/10/2024

 Ambition 2: Eliminate the number of people waiting longer than two years in most specialties by March 2023

-In March 2024, 5,394 patient pathways were waiting over 105 weeks (more than two years) for trauma and orthopaedic treatments, 2,883 for ear, nose and throat treatments and 2,877 for ophthalmology.
+In July 2024, 5,215 patient pathways were waiting over 105 weeks (more than two years) for trauma and orthopaedic treatments, 5,206 for ophthalmology treatments and 2,852 for ear, nose and throat.

 Source: StatsWales, Patient pathways waiting to start treatment by month, grouped weeks and treatment function, January 2021 onwards